 Informal inquiries can be made to Prof A Kemp ([Email Address Removed]) with a copy of your curriculum vitae and cover letter.
 All general enquiries should be directed to the Postgraduate Research School ([Email Address Removed])

-The start date of the project is 1 April (ideally, or as arranged with supervisor)
+The start date of the project is 1 October 2019.

 Home Tuition Fees and stipend at Research Council rates for 3.5 years.